 4. New York City, USA

 New York has many world famous attractions including Central Park, the Empire State Building, the Statue of Liberty, and so much more!
-I still get excited when I hop on the train to New Jersey and have an unfiltered view of the Statue of Liberty, haha.
+I still get excited when I hop on the train to and from New Jersey and have an unfiltered view of the Statue of Liberty, haha.